-We select 725 unique predicates for use in this experiment based on their normalized acceptability score in the MegaAcceptability dataset.3 We focus on the 12 frames found in Table 1, manipulating (i) embedded tense/modality; (ii) the presence of a direct object (DO) or to-PP; and (iii) whether the matrix clause is passivized or not (to naturally capture predicates that take expletive subjects and direct objects, such as amaze, surprise, etc.).
+We select 725 unique predicates for use in this experiment based on their normalized acceptability score in the MegaAcceptability dataset.3 We focus on the 12 frames found in Table 1, thereby manipulating (i) embedded tense/modality; (ii) the presence of a direct object (DO) or to-PP; and (iii) whether the matrix clause is passivized or not (in order to naturally capture predicates that take expletive subjects and direct objects, such as amaze, surprise, etc.).
 We manipulate tense/modality of the embedded clause-past (14a), future (14b), and tenseless (14c)-to ensure good coverage of bouletic predicates, like hope, and deontic predicates, like demand; and we manipulate DO/PP-taking to ensure good coverage of communicative predicates, like say.

 (14) a.
+A knew that C happened.

-A knew that C happened.b.
-A hoped that C would happen.c.
-A demanded that C happen.d.
+c.
+A demanded that C happen.

+b.
+A hoped that C would happen.

+d.
 A said to B that C happened.

-In all of these frames, the matrix predicate is in the simple past (for the active frames) or past participial form (for the passive frames).
+In all of these frames, the matrix predicate is in the simple past (for the active frames) or past participal form (for the passive frames).
 For each frame except the embedded tenseless ones, we select predicates with a normalized acceptability score in that frame of ≥ 0.2 .
-For embedded tenseless frames, we set the threshold at
+For embedded tenseless frames, we set the threshold at 1.5.
+These thresholds were determined by manual inspection of the least acceptable items that would be included.
+The 0.2 threshold roughly corresponds to an average rating of approximately 4.5 on the original ordinal scale (1-7), and the 1.5 threshold corresponds to an average rating of approximately 6.4 The number of predicates that lie above this threshold for each frame-and were thus included in our study-can be found in Table 1.

-2 In Appendix A, we reanalyze the data collected by Gantt et al. (in prep), demonstrating that this method can be used to accurately capture the doxastic and bouletic inferences triggered by a specific predicate, enabling us to accurately scale data collection for inference judgments to the entire lexicon.
+2 In Appendix A, we reanalyze the data collected by Gantt et al. (in prep), demonstrating that this method can be used to accurately capture the doxastic and bouletic inferences triggered by a specific predicate, thereby enabling us to accurately scale data collection for inference judgments to the entire lexicon.